zenKmi/credit-card/README.md

 -PAN must be between 16 and 19 digits long.
 -Last PAN number is checked using Luhn's algorithm.

-Every function that does backend functionalities is stored in `Utils.js`, while `App.js` is the main file which has most of the frontend configurations.
+Every function that does backend functionalities is stored in `Utils.js`, while `PaymentForm.js` is the file which has most of the frontend configurations and all the form layout created through JS, and finally `App.js` is the main file that imports `PaymentForm.js` in order to show it in the main view.
 There's also an additional script called `Particles.jsx`, that is used as a configuration file for the particles effect on the main view.

 # Additional (default) React info